peoples-e/peoples-lib/docs/background.md

 * Seamless Sharing - Two devices containing The People's Library could locate each other and sync automatically.
 A Protest organizer might create a library with relevant literature & propaganda allowing protestors to set their libraries to openly sync.

+* Private Collections - While waiting for his date to come downstairs from preparing for the evening's events, a young suitor uses his smart phone to peruse his date's father's audio collection.
+Discovering one of his favorite [obscure bands](http://open.spotify.com/artist/5awyxT5dfxGoIIG6zuvxLv) in the father's collection emboldens him to strike up a conversation.
+Improbably, the band is also one of the father's all-time favorites too!
+Hearts are warmed and a father's mild approval is won.

 #### Fun Thoughts

 * Closed devices such as Kindles can access People's Libraries via an e-book with a link in it.
 The built-in browser would load the People's Library e-reader
 * Appliances that serve their own manuals & tutorial videos
+* Browser-based artworks can be archived, collected and shared as easily as more traditional media types (epubs, mp3s, mp4...)
+* Offering the library owner a choice to offer their files for download via copying or _moving_ (i.e. someone else downloading it removes it from the original owner's collection)

+## Benefits:

+* HTML5 & javascript are open, widely suported and widely accessible
+* Decentralized - media files (as well as the app itself) are stored locally and can sync peer-to-peer or via internet
+* 100% free & open
+* Less Complex - built only on [CouchDB](http://couchdb.apache.org/) allows it to be run on low level devices
+* Compiling all of the world's content in a giant decentralized database

 # Inspiration